helciodev/react-test/README.md

 ## Task
 - You are tasked to develop the site following [this design](https://www.figma.com/file/j5mc2Vl9LvAuHnK1q5ly4y/Smart-Crypto-Wallet-Landing-Page-UI-UX-Responsive-Design-(Community)?node-id=1%3A2), you should make sure that you:
-- You Use a modern React.js template framework (cra, next, gatsby)
+- You should use a modern React.js template framework (cra, next, gatsby)
 - Your site is fully responsive
 - You add animations to your components.